PaddleCV-SIG/MedicalSeg/README.md

 ```

 ### 3.2.
 Add a new data preprocess file
-Your data need to be convert into numpy array and split into trainset and valset as our format.
+Your data needs to be convert into numpy array and split into trainset and valset as our format.
 You can refer to the [prepare script](./tools/prepare_lung_coronavirus.py):

 ```python
 ├── lung_coronavirus_phase0  # the preprocessed file